• Skip to primary navigation

 • Unsalted butter - Can be substituted with salted butter (cut the listed salt in half).

-• Salt, pepper, and thyme - Add flavor to your filling.
+• Seasoning - Salt, pepper, and thyme add a mild, savory flavor to your filling.

 • All-purpose flour - Helps thicken your filling.
 Can be substituted with cornstarch if needed.